s4izh/pa-miri/README.md

 is unreliable at the moment, but useful for debugging nonetheless (improvements coming in rv_a2).

+Support for iVerilog has been dropped.
+Too many of the language features we were using (supported in both other sims) were not supported by iVerilog, which was pulling us back, by forcing us to refactor those unsupported features.
+We opted to stop using it altogether, and rely on Verilator and Modelsim.

 ## RISC-V Processor Architecture assignment 3 (rv_pa3)
 ### 1.1 ISA